moabe-br-2019/elementor-free-templates/business-free-elementor-042020/readme.md

 ### To import your template

-1. Go to "Elementor  > My Librart" and click on "Import Template" button
+1. Go to "Elementor  > My Library" and click on "Import Template" button
 2. Choose your imported file than click on open

 ### Terms and Condition